 We need a benchmark.
 More importantly, the consumer needs to bring in a few more pointers for a comparative perspective so they can make an informed analysis.
 In 2012 I was judging Northern NSW restaurants for the Restaurant and Catering Association.
-The fine dining ranking system used an extensive criteria of which I have selected a few feature points below to consider when dining in a cafe or a restaurant – because the delineation can be ever so slight.
-Cafes serving cafe food at restaurant prices and restaurants serving good bistro food with napery and decent cutlery under $30 for a main course.
+The fine-dining ranking system used extensive criteria of which I have selected a few feature points below to consider when dining in a cafe or a restaurant – because the delineation can be ever so slight.
+Cafes serving cafe food at restaurant prices and restaurants serving good bistro food with napery and decent cutlery under $30 for the main course

 Ask yourself how many times you have self-served cutlery from a dusty canister on your table and paid over $25 for your breakfast?
 Is there an inequity or are you happy to pay for the ‘Hipster Effect’?

-Should you pay more for a view at restaurants like Bennelong, Rae’s or Foam?
+Should you pay more for a view at restaurants like Bennelong or Rae’s?
 Perhaps, yet the food, service and ambience should do the view and the price tag justice.
 Seaside dining in Australia is potentially anchored in trepidation or buoyed with optimism.
 An ocean of promise delivers hope that the food and service may match a breathtaking view is often dampened by shallow service or mediocre food.

 What determines a great regional restaurant?
 Is it the location, produce, service or the food?